DCEM: A deep complementary energy method for solid mechanics: Prerequisite knowledge

 Prandtl stress function is a special form of the Morera stress function to deal with the torsion problem of a cylindrical body, as shown in \Cref{fig:The-value-of stress function}b.
 Only the stress function component $\Phi_{23}$ of the Morea stress function is not zero, so we use Prandtl function $\phi_{P}$ to replace the only Morea stress function not equal to zero.
-Thus, the \Cref{eq:stress equtaions 3d} can be simplified to
+Thus, \Cref{eq:stress equtaions 3d} can be simplified to

-where $\alpha$ is the rate of twist, i.e. $\alpha=d\theta/dz$. $G$ is one of the Lame parameters, i.e., the shear modulus, and $M_{t}$ is the torque acting on the boundary condition at the ends $z=H$. $M_{t}=2\iint\phi_{P}dxdy$ is the boundary condition at the ends of the cylindrical. $\phi_{P}=C$ is the lateral surface boundary condition without surface force, and no loss of generality is involved in setting $\phi_{p}=0$ in a connected region ($\phi_{p}=0$ in a connected region by default unless otherwise stated).
-Note that $\alpha$ is unknown, so we usually solve
+where $\alpha$ is the rate of twist, i.e. $\alpha=d\theta/dz$. $G$ is one of the Lame parameters, i.e., the shear modulus, and $M_{t}$ (torque) is the boundary condition at the ends $z=H$. $M_{t}=2\iint\phi_{P}dxdy$ is the boundary condition at the ends of the cylinder. $\phi_{P}=C$ is the lateral surface boundary condition without surface force, and no loss of generality is involved in setting $\phi_{p}=0$ in a connected region ($\phi_{p}=0$ in a connected region by default unless otherwise stated).
+Note that $\alpha$ is an unknown constant, so we usually solve

-first with an unknown constant $\alpha$.
-We can readily get $\phi_{p}$ with a unknown constant $\alpha$, because the equation is the standard Poisson equation (there are many well-establish methods in potential theory \citep{kellogg1953foundations} to help us to solve it).
-Then we substitute $\phi_{p}$ with a unknown constant $\alpha$ into $M_{t}=2\iint\phi_{P}dxdy$, and we can solve for $\alpha$ eventually.
-The relation between Prantl stress function and the stress in the Cartesian coodinate system can be expressed as:
+first with $\alpha$.
+We can readily get $\phi_{p}$ with $\alpha$, because the equation is the standard Poisson equation (there are many well-establish methods in potential theory \cite{kellogg1953foundations} to help us to solve it).
+Then we substitute $\phi_{p}$ with $\alpha$ into $M_{t}=2\iint\phi_{P}dxdy$, and we can solve for $\alpha$ eventually.
+The relation between Prandtl stress function and the stress in the Cartesian coordinate system can be expressed as:

-The Prantl stress function has important properties as shown in \Cref{fig:The-value-of stress function}b.
+The Prandtl stress function has important properties as shown in \Cref{fig:The-value-of stress function}b.
 We can use the minimum complementary energy variation principle to convert it into the corresponding energy form.
-In the next section, we introduce the principle of minimum complementary energy.
+In the next section, we introduce the principle of minimum complementary energy we use.